The Story of Barronelle’s Appeal to the Supreme Court

 Alliance Defending Freedom has established a strong record of success defending your religious freedom.
 God is using you in mighty ways—thank you.

 But your help is critically needed now.
-Because, for Barronelle and many others, the fight is not over.
+Though Barronelle has received devastating news, for many others the fight is not over.

-God has shown us time and time again that when we stand together to protect religious freedom, we can be victorious.
+God has shown us time and time again that when we stand together to protect religious freedom, by His grace, we can be victorious.
 But protecting religious freedom isn’t “someone else’s fight.”
 It’s your fight.
 It’s our fight.

 About Alliance Defending Freedom